monero-project/monero-site/_posts/2018-02-11-PoW-change-and-key-reuse.md

 layout: post
 title: PoW change and key reuse
 summary: Monero will tweak Cryptonight, and how key reuse can compromise your privacy
-tags:  [mining, protocol upgrade, crypto, announcements]
+tags:  [mining, protocol upgrade, crypto, community]
 author: dEBRYUNE, dnaleor and the Monero project
 ---